Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 ---
 layout: default
-title: Quickstart Developer Tutorial
+title: Searching the Rewards Catalog
 toc: tutorial-searching-the-rewards-catalog
 body_color: body-pink
-section_name: Tutorials
+section_name: Searching the Rewards Catalog
 last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
+breadcrumbs: "Tutorials,tutorials"
 ---
 # Searching the Rewards Catalog
 If you are looking to create a Payout Scheme that offers Rewards, Gift cards, etc. to your customers, you will need to search the Rewards Catalog to store the resultant `rewardId` against your Reward Group.